wuduhren/cloud-function-datastore-tutorial/README.md

 ```
 This function took two parameters. `uid` and `log`.

-## Send a request to Cloud Function
+## Send a Request to Cloud Function
 Send an HTTP request to from browser.
 This request will go to the index.js and send back an response.
 ```
 https://asia-northeast1-cloud-function-datastore-tutorial.cloudfunctions.net/savelog?log=i_funcking_did_it&uid=1